 The circuit is pretty simple.
-The only components required besides the transformers and connectors are a resistor and capacitor for a radio frequency network.
+The only components required besides the transformers and connectors are a 51 ohm resistor and 10nF capacitor for a radio frequency network.
 I used polyester film caps and metal foil resistors for low noise.
 A ground lift switch is optional… it isn’t a bad idea because it allows for potential ground loops, but it does complicate the build a bit.

 I first built a two-channel version, and I’m glad I did… I figured out where my screw-ups were.
-The case I selected was too tight for the two-channel version, really, so I was able to devise a better way to locate the components for the four-channel unit.
+The case I selected was very tight… too tight for the two-channel version, really, so I was able to devise a better way to locate the components for the four-channel unit.
 When you build these, it’s best to wait to mount the transformers until after the connectors have been mounted and wired.
 And it’s difficult to machine the case sides for connectors or switches, you want to use only the smooth face plates for mounting hardware.

 Wiring the unit was made easier by not bolting anything to the case before soldering… I made that mistake on my two-channel unit.
 And I saved a bunch of connectors by hard-wiring pigtails to the two-channel splitter, but it makes it cumbersome to store and vulnerable to damage.
 I decided to be conventional with the four-channel version and use connectors, but I’ll need to solder up eight short cables to go along with it.
 Soldering cables isn’t difficult, but rather time-consuming.